 Board members direct this organization at monthly board meetings.
 If you are interested in serving on the board or a committee please contact us.

-Carlos Rodriguez, Texas Parks and Wildlife Department
+Carlos Rodriguez, City of El Paso Parks and Recreation

 Advisory Board members help with special projects and offer advice and assistance as needed.